Watching videos on YouTube is a great way of learning astrophotography for free.

 They say they are on a mission to capture every one of the Messier Objects and the videos record that journey.

-Chuck is a prolific producer of astrophotgraphy videos and a great channel to follow.
+Chuck is a prolific producer of astrophotography videos and a great channel to follow.

-They tend to be more on the advanced side in terms of equipment used.
+They tend to be more on the advanced side in terms of the equipment used.

 This channel has reviews and tutorials for big telescopes and advanced equipment.

-As the name suggest, it is deep sky focussed, but there are also tutorials on capturing the moon and planets.
+As the name suggests, it is deep sky focussed, but there are also tutorials on capturing the moon and planets.

 This channel has some of the best tutorial videos out here.